2024-2025 Season

 Tuesday, November 12, 2024

-Jennifer Beattie, mezzo-soprano
+Jennifer Beattie, vocalist

-Diana Wade, viola
+Diana Wade, violist

 Kennedy-McIlwee Studio Theatre, 7:00 pm